khajaunix/DeepSeek-R1-Document-RAG-with-Streamlit/README.md

 Install the required libraries using requirement.txt.<br>
 **3. Set Up DeepSeek-R1:**
 Ensure you have access to the DeepSeek-R1 model.<br>

-## Dataset details
-**1. Document Processing:**
-Uploaded PDFs are processed using the UnstructuredPDFLoader to extract textual content.
-The RecursiveCharacterTextSplitter segments this text into manageable chunks.<br>
-**2. Embedding Creation:**
-Semantic embeddings are generated for each text chunk using Hugging Face Embeddings, capturing the contextual meaning of the information.<br>
-**3. Vector Storage:**
-ChromaDB serves as the vector database, storing the embeddings and enabling rapid similarity searches.

 ## implementation steps
 **1. Document Processing:**